MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Get-InstalledScript.md

 2.5        Required-Script3                    Script     local1               Description for the Required-Script3 script
 ```

-This command gets scripts where the name begins with Required-Scri.
+This command gets scripts where the name begins with **Required-Scri**.

 ## Parameters